EECi/home/docs/projects/energyplanning/pathwayclusters.md

 # Context

 Understanding urban residential energy use and clean energy transitions requires understanding and characterising heterogeneity across households arising due to differences in socio-economic and cultural context.
-This research has looks into the use of mixed data and clustering methods to identify distinct typologies or pathways for transition to clean cooking fuel use by low-income households in urban India.
+This research looks into the use of mixed data and clustering methods to identify distinct typologies or pathways for transition to clean cooking fuel use by low-income households in urban India.

 <div id="stickyarticle">
 <h1 class="category">Clustering with mixed methods</h1>